 Fire behavior consists of isolated torching, backing, and creeping.
-Fire progression to the northeast and east has been mitigated with the successful strategic firing operations; fire movement uphill to the northwest is possible, given the warmer and drier conditions through today.
+Fire progression to the northeast and east has been mitigated with the successful strategic firing operations; fire movement uphill to the northwest is possible, given the Red Flag conditions through tonight.